Paris Texas (hip-hop group): 2023-present: Mid Air and "They Left Me With..." EP's

 In 2023, Paris Texas would kick-off their next release cycle with another standalone (but commercially unavailable) track, "Nada Freestyle", shared exclusively to their YouTube channel on March 23, 2023.
-The track serving as a quasi-prologue to their next studio album.
-The following week, "Panic!!!", the first official single of their next project, would arrive March 30, 2023, along with a music video directed by Bradley J. Calder and Neema Sadeghi, featuring a brief cameo by rapper, JPEGMafia.
+The track served as a quasi-prologue to their next studio album.
+The following week, "Panic!!!", the first official single of their next project, would arrive on March 30, 2023, along with a music video directed by Bradley J. Calder and Neema Sadeghi, featuring a brief cameo by rapper, JPEGMafia.

-The album's second single, "Bullet Man" would soon follow on May 12, 2023, alongside its own harrowing and Clio Award-winning music video directed by Aus Taylor, that touches on racism in America through a stylistic lens of surrealism and dark humor.
-On June 16, 2023, Paris Texas announced their debut full-length studio album, Mid Air released July 21, 2023, through the premiere of the album's third single, "Everybody’s Safe Until...".
-The album's final single, "DnD" featuring Atlanta rapper, Kenny Mason would arrive, a few days shy of the album's release on July 18, 2023, accompanied by two separate music videos; one shot during the daytime, and the other at night.
-Upon its release, Mid Air was received favourably, based on the album receiving an average score of 84 from 5 reviews on Metacritic, indicating "universal acclaim.
+The album's second single, "Bullet Man", would soon follow on May 12, 2023, alongside its own harrowing and Clio Award-winning music video directed by Aus Taylor, that touches on racism in America through a stylistic lens of surrealism and dark humor.
+On June 16, 2023, Paris Texas announced their debut full-length studio album, Mid Air, released on July 21, 2023, through the premiere of the album's third single, "Everybody’s Safe Until...".
+The album's final single, "DnD", featuring Atlanta rapper Kenny Mason, would arrive, a few days shy of the album's release on July 18, 2023, accompanied by two separate music videos, with one shot during the daytime, and the other at night.
+Upon its release, Mid Air was received favorably, based on the album receiving an average score of 84 from 5 reviews on Metacritic, indicating "universal acclaim".

-To build anticipation for Mid Air, Paris Texas hosted an album listening event on July 20, 2023 in their hometown of Los Angeles at Brain Dead Studios in the Fairfax neighbourhood personally debuting the record for fans and supporters, prior to its release, and screening an accompanying short film titled "Head High".
-The film, set in the not-so-distant future, revolves around Louie Pastel and Felix's ambition (or lack thereof) to leave the planet Earth, along with their dead-end day-job as clerks at a nondescript convenience stand, in pursuit of an idealized life on a colonized Mars.
-Additionally "Head High", features notable guest and cameo appearances from the likes of Noel Miller, Na-Kel Smith and Canadian musician, Mac Demarco respectively.
+To build anticipation for Mid Air, Paris Texas hosted an album listening event on July 20, 2023 in their hometown of Los Angeles at Brain Dead Studios in the Fairfax neighborhood personally debuting the record for fans and supporters, prior to its release, and screening an accompanying short film titled "Head High".
+The film, set in the not-so-distant future, revolves around Louie Pastel and Felix's ambition (or lack thereof) to leave the planet Earth, along with their dead-end day-job as clerks at an undistinguished convenience stand, in pursuit of an idealized life on a colonized Mars.
+Additionally, "Head High" features notable guest and cameo appearances from the likes of Noel Miller, Na-Kel Smith and Canadian musician, Mac Demarco respectively.
 Shortly after the release, the pair announced their first international headlining tour on July 24, 2023, which they successfully embarked across North America and Europe throughout the fall of 2023.